charlyoleg/Cnc25D/docs/cnc25d_api.rst

 - *rbrr* : the router_bit radius request (how to transform a corner to do it millable by a router_bit of radius R?)
 - closed outline: *True* if the end-point of the last segment is equal to the first-point
 - outline orientation: *Counter Clock Wise* (CCW) or *Clock Wise* (CW) (this has a meaning only for closed outline)
+- curved outline: outline representing a curve.
+The outline approximates the curve with some discrete points.
+- tangent inclination: angle between the (Ox) direction and the oriented tangent of a point of an oriented curve.
 - outline format A: pythonic description of an outline used as argument by the function cnc25d_api.cnc_cut_outline()
 - outline format B: pythonic description of an outline returned by cnc25d_api.cnc_cut_outline() and used as argument by cnc25d_api.outline_arc_line()
+- outline format C: pythonic description of a curved-outline used as argument by the function cnc25d_api.smooth_outline_c_curve()

 .. image:: images/closed_outline.png